sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

-# Install Sourcegraph with Docker on AWS
+# Install Sourcegraph with Docker Compose on AWS

-This tutorial shows you how to deploy Sourcegraph to a single EC2 instance on AWS.
+This tutorial shows you how to deploy Sourcegraph via [Docker Compose](https://docs.docker.com/compose/) to a single EC2 instance on AWS.

+When running Sourcegraph in production, deploying Sourcegraph via [Docker Compose](https://docs.docker.com/compose/) is the default installation method that we recommend.
+However:

-* If you're just starting out, we recommend [running Sourcegraph locally](index.md).
+* If you're just starting out, we recommend [running Sourcegraph locally](../docker/index.md).
 It takes only a few minutes and lets you try out all of the features.
-* If you need scalability and high-availability beyond what a docker-compose deployment can offer, use the [Kubernetes cluster deployment option](https://github.com/sourcegraph/deploy-sourcegraph), instead.
+* If you need scalability and high-availability beyond what a single-node [Docker Compose](https://docs.docker.com/compose/) can offer, use the [Kubernetes cluster deployment option](https://github.com/sourcegraph/deploy-sourcegraph), instead.

 ---